-Without the assumption $(\dagger)$ quantifier elimination in the theory of infinite dimensional vector spaces over a model of $T_{K}$ with a non degenerate symmetric bilinear form in the language $\mathcal{L}$ depends on the theory of the field (having squares for example) and on the bilinear form (being positively defined in a RCF for example), the ($\dagger$) assumption allows us to keep full generality on the theory of the field.
+Without the assumption $(\dagger)$ quantifier elimination in the theory of infinite dimensional vector spaces over a model of $T_{K}$ with a non degenerate symmetric bilinear form in the language $\mathcal{L}$ depends on the theory of the field (having squares for example) and also on the bilinear form (being positively defined in a RCF for example), the ($\dagger$) assumption allows us to keep full generality on the theory of the field.

-\begin{definition} For $E \subseteq A,B$ algebraically closed subsets of $\mathbb{M}$ and $E\models sT^{K}_{\infty }$, we define the relation $A\forkindep^{\infty}_{E}B$ by : $\langle A \rangle \cap \langle B \rangle = \langle E \rangle$ and $K(A)\forkindep^{K}_{K(E)}K(B)$ in the field theory. \end{definition}
+\begin{definition} For $E \subseteq A,B$ algebraically closed subsets of $\mathbb{M}$ and $E\models sT^{K}_{\infty }$, we define the relation $A\forkindep^{\infty}_{E}B$ by: $\langle A \rangle \cap \langle B \rangle = \langle E \rangle$ and $K(A)\forkindep^{K}_{K(E)}K(B)$ in the field theory. \end{definition}

-\begin{prop} $sT^{K}_{\infty }$ is NSOP1 and $\forkindep^{\infty} = \forkindep^{K}$ over models. \end{prop}
+\begin{prop} $sT^{K}_{\infty }$ is NSOP$_1$ and $\forkindep^{\infty} = \forkindep^{K}$ over models. \end{prop}

 \begin{proof} We will now show that this relation satisfies the conditions of the first part of the Kim-Pillay theorem for Kim-forking over models \cite[Proposition 5.8]{chernikov2016model}.